unm-digital-futures/digital-history-review/docs/map-critiques/native-land-map critique.md

 # Mapping Project Critique- [Native-Land.CA ](https://native-land.ca/)

- by Lorilei Chavez
+Lorilei Chavez

-Native Land is 'a [web app](https://github.com/tempranova/Native-Land/blob/master/README.md) with Google Maps API for mapping Indigenous territories, languages, and treaties across Turtle Island (North America).
-This app is simply meant to sit on top of Google maps and provide a map of native land.
+Native Land, according to the founder Temperanova, is 'a [web app](https://github.com/tempranova/Native-Land/blob/master/README.md) with Google Maps API for mapping Indigenous territories, languages, and treaties across Turtle Island (North America).
+This app is simply meant to sit on top of Google maps and provide a map of native land.'

+ ### Overview

+ The main functionality of the web app is to allow for user to

  ![native-land.ca Home Page](images/native-land6.png "native-land.ca Home Page")

+ ### Design

  ![native-land.ca with all items selected](images/native-landCA.png "native-land.ca with all selected treaties, territories, and Languages")